World-renowned salmon runs makes visiting these parks a popular summer thing to do near Soldotna and Kasilof on the Kenai Peninsula.

 Kasilof is a small fishing village centered around its boat harbor on the Kasilof River, 3.6 miles west of the Sterling Highway and 15 miles south of Soldotna.
-Surrounding Kasilof are three state recreation sites that are popular for campers, anglers, wildlife aficionados and canoeists.
+Surrounding Kasilof are three state recreation sites that are popular for campers, anglers, wildlife aficionados, and canoeists.

 The largest of the three is 332-acre Johnson Lake State Recreation Area, which surrounds its namesake lake southeast of Kasilof.
 At the Sterling Highway bridge over the Kasilof River is the 50-acre Kasilof River State Recreation Site, a popular launch site for anglers in drift boats.
 To the west, at the river’s confluence with Crooked Creek, is 49-acre Crooked Creek State Recreation Site.

-Kasilof River State Recreation Site is accessible from the Sterling Highway bridge located over the Kasilof River at Mile 109.3.
-Crooked Creek State Recreation Site is on Coho Loop Road, 1.8 miles north of Mile 111 of the Sterling Highway.
+Kasilof River State Recreation Site is accessible from the Sterling Highway bridge located over the Kasilof River at Mile 109.3, 22 miles south of Soldotna.